August Böckh: Life

 He was born in Karlsruhe, and educated at the local gymnasium; in 1803 he left for the University of Halle, where he studied theology.
 F. A. Wolf was teaching there, and creating an enthusiasm for classical studies; Böckh transferred from theology to philology, and became the best of Wolf's scholars.

 In 1807, he established himself as Privatdozent in the University of Heidelberg and was shortly afterwards appointed professor extraordinarius, becoming professor two years later.

-The common misapprehension of Böckh's first name being not just August but Philipp August originated in Heidelberg where staff of the university misread the abbreviation 'Dr phil' (doctor philosophiae) as 'Dr Philipp August Böckh'.
+The common misconception of Böckh's forenames being Philipp August originated in Heidelberg where staff of the university misread the abbreviation 'Dr phil' (doctor philosophiae) as 'Dr Philipp August Böckh'.

 In 1811, he moved to the new University of Berlin, where he had been appointed professor of eloquence and classical literature.
 He remained there till his death.
 He was elected a member of the Academy of Sciences of Berlin in 1814, and for a long time acted as its secretary.
 Many of the speeches contained in his Gesammelte kleine Schriften were delivered in this latter capacity.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1853.

-Böckh died in Berlin in 1867.
+Böckh died in Berlin in 1867, aged 81.